langcog/metalab2/README.md

 ### Images

-For better organization, try to place all images under the `pages/images` directory in the correct subdirectoryq, and use that path in metadata files when referring to an image.
+Save images in the `pages/images` directory in the correct subdirectory, and use that path in metadata files when referring to an image.